R521-1. Purpose: To provide a definition and guidelines for the control of “dedicated credits” for budgeting and

 3.1.1.
 Tuition collections, net of waivers, from regular students and continuing education students taking budget-related courses that are either for credit or are creditable towards a formal degree or award.

 3.1.2.
-Collections from miscellaneous student fees (student fees not approved by the Board of Regents) that are not imposed primarily for the purpose of cost reimbursement.
+Collections from miscellaneous student fees (student fees not approved by the Board of Higher Education) that are not imposed primarily for the purpose of cost reimbursement.
 For example: library fines and application fees.

 3.1.3.
 Funds collected from contracted student exchange programs.
 For example: WICHE.